 Keep everything tidy and tucked away

 First impressions matter and set the tone for how people will perceive you!
 Don't walk into the room with your notebook, laptop, pen, print-outs, etc. piled into your arms and then do a dump on the meeting table.
 Keep everything tidy and tucked away in a large tote.
 Boring black messenger and laptop bags aren't the only options out there.
 Check out some of my favorites stylish totes.

 Darling, just fucking own it

 For designers, our concepts become our babies and it can be nerve-wracking to present them to the world.
-Remember the client hired you for your expertise and creativity.
+Remember, the client hired you for your expertise and creativity.
 No one can do what you do and the world needs what you have to offer.
 Rehearse your presentation until you embody it.
-Take a few minutes to envision you walking into the room and owning it.
-See yourself strong and assured clearly communicating your ideas.
+Take a few minutes to envision yourself walking into the room and owning it.
+See yourself strong, assured, and clearly communicating your ideas.
 Feel yourself commanding the room, feel it until it is real.
 Change critical self-talk to that of positive and affirming, Instead of saying “I can't do this, I don't know what I am doing” try saying “I got this, I am able to kill this presentation and walk away with my desired outcome.”
 You got this!

 Um and like are not the problem

 I hate the advice to not say ‘um’ or ‘like’ in presentations.
 Using the occasional filler word is not going to derail your pitch.
 However, there are two words that instantly kill your credibility and convey powerlessness.
 They are ‘sorry’ and ‘just’.
 These words communicate to your audience that you are insecure, have self-doubt, and don't believe in your own work.
 You have just made your own presentation immensely harder by casting doubt on what you are pitching.
 Eliminating ‘sorry’ and ‘just’ is difficult but try to catch yourself and rehearse other words to say instead.